Sunday, March 31 ~ 11:00 am (In person and on Zoom)

 The 2nd and 4th Tuesday of each month ~ 6:00 pm (Zoom)

 We're reading Jack Kornfield's A Path with Heart: A Guide Through the Perils and Promises of Spiritual Life.
-For our gathering on April 9th, please read through Chapter 4, up to page 56.
+For our gathering on October 22, please read through the end of Chapter 10, "Expanding and Dissolving the Self."
+Also, please browse through the rest of the book so we can talk about which chapters we want to read as we finish the book.

 Join with video at tinyurl.com/ASCZoom or participate by phone by dialing (929)436-2866.
 For either option, the meeting ID is always 895 886 6876.